MicrosoftDocs/quantum-docs-pr/articles/concepts/oracles.md

 \end{align}
 $$
 If a phase oracle acts on a register initially in a computational basis state $\ket{x}$, then this phase is a global phase and hence not observable.
-But such an oracle can be a very powerful resouce if applied to a superposition or as a controlled operation.
+But such an oracle can be a very powerful resource if applied to a superposition or as a controlled operation.
 For example, consider a phase orcale $O_f$ for a single-qubit function $f$.
 Then,
 $$